Zoom Video Conferencing

-Zoom is a web-based, high quality, video conferencing and collaboration tool that is available to current Clarion University faculty, staff, and students for instructional and administrative use.
+Zoom is a web-based, high quality, video conferencing and collaboration tool that is available to current PennWest Clarion faculty, staff, and students for instructional and administrative use.

 - Faculty and Staff have a Zoom PRO Account – users may host unlimited meetings with unlimited duration with up to 100 participants.
 Recording options include cloud or local recording.

 - Students can receive a Zoom BASIC Account – users may host unlimited meetings of 40 minutes in duration with up to 100 participants; meetings with two participants have unlimited duration.
 Local recording only - basic accounts do not have cloud storage.

 On Student 'Basic Accounts', meeting passcodes are already enforced.